Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic

 \section{Abstract}

-While palliative care is increasingly commonly delivered to hospitalized patients with serious illnesses, few studies have estimated its causal effects. \cite{redaps_design} adopted a cluster-randomized stepped-wedge design to assess the effect of palliative care on a patient-centered outcome.
-The randomized intervention was a nudge to administer palliative care but did not guarantee receipt of palliative care, resulting in noncompliance (compliance rate $\approx$ 30\%).
+While palliative care is increasingly commonly delivered to hospitalized patients with serious illnesses, few studies have estimated its causal effects. \citet{redaps_design} adopted a stepped-wedge cluster-randomized design to assess the effect of palliative care on a patient-centered outcome.
+The randomized intervention was a nudge to administer palliative care but did not guarantee receipt of palliative care, resulting in noncompliance.
 A subsequent analysis using methods suited for standard trial designs produced statistically anomalous results, as an intention-to-treat analysis found no effect while an instrumental variable analysis did \citep{Courtright2024}.
 This highlights the need for a more principled approach to address noncompliance in stepped-wedge designs.
 We provide a formal causal inference framework for the stepped-wedge design with noncompliance by introducing a relevant causal estimand and corresponding estimators and inferential procedures.
-Through simulation, we compare an array of estimators across a range of stepped-wedge designs and provide practical guidance in choosing an analysis method.
-Finally, we apply our recommended methods to reanalyze the trial of \cite{redaps_design}, producing point estimates suggesting a larger effect than the original analysis of \citep{Courtright2024}, but intervals that did not reach statistical significance.
+Through numerical studies, we compare an array of estimators and provide practical guidance in choosing an analysis method.
+Finally, we apply our recommended methods to reanalyze the palliative care pragmatic trial, producing point estimates suggesting a larger effect than the original analysis, but intervals that did not reach statistical significance.